BBVA/mist/catalog/kafkaConsumer.md

 ## Output parameters

-This function have to be alwais used with a target queue.
-Every message (line) received in the topic will be send to the queue.
+Every message received in the topic will be send to the queue.

 ## Tools and services

 The following commands need to be available in your command path:

-- kafka-console-producer
+- kafka-console-consumer

 ## Examples